TomatenKuchenDEV/docs/docs/tickets/commands.md

 `delete`

-In order to delete a ticket you need one of the ticket manager roles or the "Manage Guild" permission.
+To delete a ticket, you need one of the ticket manager roles or the "Manage Guild" permission.

 ## Claiming {#cmd-claim}

 :::warning

-This commands and button is only available when claiming has been enabled in the [settings](/tickets/claiming).
+This command and button are only available when claiming has been enabled in the [settings](/tickets/claiming).

 :::